 During the spring and summer months, hop heads can wander over to the hops plots to smell the aroma that makes their IPA so crave-worthy.
 Those with a studious nose can figure out that the Bullocks grow Columbus, Chinook, Cascade, Centennial, Mt.
 Hood, Nugget and Willamette hops, the last which is used in their Rusty Farmer beer.

 Granted, pumpkin beer saturates the market in the fall, but a visit to Screamin’ Hill goes beyond what you can get at your local beer store.
 Most pumpkin beer use an extract or canned pumpkin.
 Well, that’s not the case at Screamin’ Hill.
 Just a look out the window in the tap room and you’ll see a field of pumpkins used to make the beer.
-It takes about 150 lbs. of pumpkin, which is processed by hollowing out the seeds, roasting the gourds and seasoning with cinnamon.
+It takes about 150 lbs. of pumpkin, which they process by hollowing out the seeds, roasting the gourds and seasoning with cinnamon.

 After a lot trial and error, the tasting room opened to public in early 2015.
 Before they knew it, cars were filling up their driveway and road, and crowds of people (families included) spilled out from the barn into the picnic area.
 In the wintertime, expect to be elbow-to-elbow with other beer drinkers enjoying a vanilla stout.
 “It was overwhelming.
 We didn’t expect the support from the local community,” said Cole.
 “The downside is that we run out of beer more often than not.
 But we’re happy that people enjoy the beer that much.”